raquelbelfort/raquelbelfort/README.md

   - Raquel Belfort (Rachel for short).
 18 y.o. ptbr/eng;
   - Br(uh)zilian.
 Currently studying computer science in college;
   - Encryption admirer applied to ARGs such as DDLC, Catastrophe Crow, Andy's Apple Farm, Notpron, Shipwrecked 64 and DNBHL.
-    (Which also includes a bit of analog horror).
+    (Which also includes some analog horror).
   - Reader (thriller and fantasy mostly) & passionate character writer.
-Just for fun._
+Just for fun.

   > All live on things somehow. – Catastrophe Crow.